getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 })();
 ```

-**Note:** Intentionally mixing Strict Mode and non-Strict Mode together in your own code is generally frowned upon.
+**Note:** Intentionally mixing `strict mode` and non-`strict mode` together in your own code is generally frowned upon.
 Your entire program should probably either be Strict or non-Strict.
 However, sometimes you include a third-party library that has different Strict'ness than your own code, so care must be taken over these subtle details.

 ### Implicit Binding